ElcoLuijendijk/georef_fracture_traces/readme.md

 ![fig/input_shapefile.png](fig/input_shapefile.png)

-*The digitized but still not georeferenced fracture network.
-This is a digitized set of fractures from an outcrop in the Harz Mountains, Germany that was provided by Katherine Ford, University of Göttingen.
-The fracture network was digitized by importing hte oucrop photo in QGIS and manually creating a shapefile with lines that trace the fractures in the photo.*
+*The digitised but still not georeferenced fracture network.
+This is a digitised set of fractures from an outcrop in the Harz Mountains, Germany that was provided by Katherine Ford, University of Göttingen.
+The fracture network was digitised by importing the oucrop photo in QGIS and manually creating a shapefile with lines that trace the fractures in the photo.*

 ![fig/fractures_georef_3d_fig.png](fig/fractures_georef_3d_fig.png)